Deltares-research/urbanwb/README.md

 To install the package, please do "pip install -e ." with cmd in the package root directory.

-The model is a work in progress, and is available under the MIT license.
+The model is available under the MIT license.

 For issues regarding the calculation formulas, please contact toine.vergroesen@deltares.nl.